ansible-collections/amazon.aws/docs/community.aws.cloudwatchlogs_log_group_metric_filter.rst

 Synopsis
 --------
 - Create, modify and delete CloudWatch log group metric filter.
-- CloudWatch log group metric filter can be use with :ref:`ec2_metric_alarm <ec2_metric_alarm_module>`.
+- CloudWatch log group metric filter can be use with :ref:`community.aws.ec2_metric_alarm <community.aws.ec2_metric_alarm_module>`.

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - boto
 - boto3